I Export Credit Agencies – General

 i The OECD

-To address these concerns and, more generally, to introduce transparency into the ECA market, various countries, including the vast majority of the developed economies whose ECAs have a very large combined market share in ECA-supported project financing, are participants in two international organisations that focus on ECA-related issues: the Organisation for Economic Cooperation and Development (the OECD) and the Berne Union.
+To address these concerns and, more generally, to introduce transparency into the ECA market, various countries, including the vast majority of the developed economies whose ECAs have a very large combined market share in ECA-supported project financing, are participants in two international organisations that focus on ECA-related issues: the OECD and the Berne Union.